01A Beauty Shot or Clean Head Shot

 04Editorial Fashion Shot (Fashion Models)

-Now that you have a beauty shot, a full-length body shot, and a swimsuit or lingerie shot, you can have some fun.
+Now that you have a beauty shot, a full-length body shot, and a swimsuit shot, you can have some fun.
 The photos in the middle of your book can be a bit more creative.
 This is also where you can add some tearsheets if you have them.

 05A Commercial Shot (Commercial Models)